 Invest in Quality Non-Emergency Medical Transportation

 The next best thing to driving yourself is having a reliable transportation system you can count on to take you anywhere.
 Stellar Transportation offers superior non-emergency medical transportation in Melbourne, FL and beyond.
 We specialize in senior, wheelchair, and stretcher transportation.
 All drivers are certified in senior sensitivity training.
-Plus, we offer door-through-door services, and EMT-certified drivers are available upon request.
+Plus, we offer door-through-door services.

 We are trusted to take seniors everywhere, from doctor appointments to family dinners.
 Contact us today to get a free quote for local or long distance transportation.